 A fund must comply with certain requirements to maintain its PIE status.
-We have powers under the trust deed to ensure those requirements are met.
+We have powers under the Trust Deed to ensure those requirements are met.
 For example, while a fund is a PIE you may be restricted from holding more than 20% of the units of a fund.
 We have the power to restrict your purchase of units, or compulsorily withdraw some or all of your units, in a fund if the number of your units breaches, or will breach, that 20% limit and threatens that fund's eligibility for PIE status.

-Where units are held through an investor-directed portfolio service or nominee or custodial service that is a proxy for an investor in a PIE (PIE Investor Proxy), the PIE Investor Proxy will be responsible for the payment of tax, and the attribution of income, losses, tax credits and refunds for tax purposes, in respect of the units.
+Where units are held through a Custodial Service, the Custodial Service is a proxy for the investor in a PIE (PIE Investor Proxy).
+The PIE Investor Proxy will be responsible for the payment of tax, and the attribution of income, losses, tax credits and refunds for tax purposes, in respect of the units.
 Neither we nor the Supervisor will be liable for the attribution of income, losses or refunds or the payment of tax in respect of units held through PIE Investor Proxies.